VanNostrandLab/motif/README.md

 1. On TACO cluster, directory call `/storage/vannostrand/software/motif/motif` with one required parameter `annotated_peak_bed`, a path to a 10-column bed file contains annotated peaks to identify motifs for peak clusters.
-In case you need to fine tune the results, pass any of the 4 optional parameters (See check the usage section below for details).
+In case you need to fine tune the results, pass the 4 optional parameters in order (See check the usage section below for details) to run the analysis.

 2. Check the usage: